 Southwestern Financial Aid Application

-Southwestern's Financial Aid Application must be completed online each year through the Financial Aid section of this website.
+All Continuing Students (and new LL.M. students) must complete the Financial Aid Application online each year through the Financial Aid section of this website.

 To be considered for institutional scholarships, a separate application form must be completed and is available in the Financial Aid Office.